 Seizure

-Disorder herbs, supplements, vitamins, diet and food by Ray Sahelian, M.D. - natural ways to prevent or treat seizures
+disorder herbs, supplements, vitamins, diet and food, natural ways to prevent or

 A seizure is the response to an abnormal electrical discharge in the brain.

-Anything that irritates the brain can produce a seizure.
+Anything that irritates the brain can produce it.
 Two thirds of people who

 experience a seizure never have another.
 One third go on to have recurring seizures (a